Ucommercenet/Ucommerce.Sitefinity.UI/README.md

 The Vue app uses Webpack for build configuration.
 The main entry point is `index.js` located in the `assets\src` folder

 ### To run the project in Prod mode
-1. CMD into the root of the Ucommerce.Sitefinity.UI project
+1. CMD into the root of the Ucommerce.Sitefinity.UI project i.e. `Ucommerce.Sitefinity.UI v14.0\Ucommerce.Sitefinity.UI`
 2. Run `npm install`
 3. Run `npm run build`